progval/Limnoria/docs/PLUGIN_TUTORIAL.rst

     # import them as well!

-As the comment says, this is one place where you need to make sure you import the third-party modules, and that you call reload() on them as well.
+As the comment says, this is one place where you need to make sure you import the third-party modules, and that you call :func:`reload` on them as well.
 That way, if we are reloading a plugin on a running bot it will actually reload the latest code.
 We aren't using any third-party modules, so we can just leave this bit alone.

 We're almost through the "boring" part and into the guts of writing Supybot plugins, let's take a look at the next file.

 config.py
 =========
-  Making our plugin configurable

-config.py is, unsurprisingly, where all the configuration stuff related to your plugin goes.
+:file:`config.py` is, unsurprisingly, where all the configuration stuff related to your plugin goes.
 If you're not familiar with Supybot's configuration system, I recommend reading the config tutorial before going any further with this section.

 So, let's plow through config.py line-by-line like we did the other files.